Jackson Brewing Company (New Orleans)

 Jackson Brewing Company, or Jackson Brewery, was a regional brewery operating in New Orleans, from 1890 to 1974.
-One of two breweries selling Jax beer, along with Jacksonville's Jax Brewing Company, it was popularly known as the Jax Brewery.
+It sold Jax beer (a brand name also used in different states brewed by Jacksonville, Florida's Jax Brewing Company, which it had no connection to before 1954).
+It was popularly known as the Jax Brewery.
 At its height, it was the largest brewery in the Southern United States.